Code-Institute-Submissions/TVreview/README.md

 - Having moved elements around on tvshow.html, there appeared a white space between the sections.
 Using overflow: none fixed it.
 - Stars responsiveness was not correct.
 Stars kept going out of line on ipad screen size.
 Used media queries to fix the small size window where this happened.
 ### Manuel Testing
+Site tested on Chrome, Safari and Microsoft Edge browsers.
+Media queries work on different size devices.
+Card-image and stars grow as device gets bigger and words on buttons on profile appear on larger devices.
 #### Flow of website
 ![Website Flow](/static/media/flow.jpeg)
 #### Nav Links
 - Home nav links go to the correct places.
+- Nav links  on each page
 - Login and Sign up nav links working and buttons between the two.

 #### Login and Sign up